sigoden/aichat/README.md

 〉{ .prompt
 I want you to translate the sentences I wrote into emojis.
 I will write the sentence, and you will express it with emojis.
+I just want you to express it with emojis.
-I don't want you to reply with anything but emoji.
+I want you to reply only with emojis.
 }
 Done